EuroBasket

-EuroBasket, also commonly referred to as the European Basketball Championship, is the main international basketball competition that is contested quadrennially, by the senior men's national teams that are governed by FIBA Europe, which is the European zone within the International Basketball Federation.
+EuroBasket, also commonly called the European Basketball Championship, is the main international basketball competition for the senior men's national teams of primarily European countries.
+It is held every four years and organised by FIBA Europe, the European zone of FIBA, the International Basketball Federation.

 The competition was first held in 1935.
-The former Soviet Union holds the record for most gold medals with a total of 14.
+The former Soviet Union holds the record for most gold medals with 14.
 The tournament is generally held in August or September, in the offseason of major club competitions.
-The current defending champion is Spain, who won the 2022 title.
+The current champion is Germany, who won the 2025 title.

 History

 Beginning

 The first championships was held three years after the establishment of FIBA, in 1935.
 Switzerland was chosen as the host country, and ten countries joined.
 Only one qualifying match was played between Portugal and Spain.
 With a complicated formula, the final would see Latvia as champions.
 According to the rule at the time, the winner had to hold the following games.
 The following two tournaments would be won by Lithuania and would see the introduction of Egypt who would compete in EuroBasket until 1953 winning one championship at home in 1949 along the way.
 The 1941 edition of the tournament was scheduled be held in Lithuania as well, but was cancelled due to WWII.